-- 4. Immediately start collecting the buffer volume (this includes the volume displaced by loading the sample). - 5.
+- 4. Immediately start collecting the buffer volume.
+The buffer volume includes the volume displaced by loading the sample. - 5.
 Allow the sample to run into the column.
 The column will stop flowing when all of the sample has entered the loading frit. - 6.
-Top up the column with buffer and continue to collect the buffer volume. - 7.
+Top up the reservoir with buffer and continue to collect the buffer volume. - 7.
 Once the buffer volume is collected, continue to collect the Purified Collection Volume (PCV).